jboyce1/ppsCTF/classes/Portalord/Portalord.md

 This is great for a single jump, but does not chain back, cannot be combined with reverse ssh tunnels and cannot use proxychains

-# 3 wireshark
+# 3 Remote wireshark capture through a ladder tunnel
-combining mkfifo wireshark capture to remote capture from chain ssh localhost:20001 "sudo tcpdump [flags]" /capturefifo
+Combining mkfifo wireshark capture to remote capture from chain we will be able to monitor traffic on a device that we do not have direct access to.

 Ubuntu 1: deny from attack box IP
 <div class="scroll-box">